Gegy/Slyther/README.md

 # Slyther
-Java implementation of the slither.io client and server
+W.I.P Java implementation of the slither.io client and server.